Light Exposure Therapy

 Light exposure therapies like red light therapy and SAD lamps are popular at-home health modalities.
 In this article, we’ll explain light exposure therapy and how it works.
 We’ll also break down the health benefits of light exposure therapy and show you where and how to do a light exposure treatment.

-What is Light Exposure Therapy and How Does it Work?
+What is Light Exposure Therapy?

 Light exposure therapy is a blanket term for any treatment that works by shining light on the human body.
 Before we get into how these therapies work, it’s important to differentiate between the two main kinds of light exposure therapy: light therapy lamps (or SAD lamps) and red light therapy with an LED device.

-What are Light Therapy Lamps and How Do They Work?
+What are Light Therapy Lamps?

 Light therapy lamps are one of the most common types of light exposure therapy and they work by mimicking sunlight with artificial light that brightens a space.
 Many people use these lamps to try and improve seasonal depression symptoms or Seasonal Affective Disorder (SAD).
-Supporters believe light therapy lamps benefit a person by affecting brain chemicals linked to mood and sleep, which may ease seasonal mental health symptoms.
+Supporters believe light exposure therapy benefits a person by affecting brain chemicals linked to mood and sleep, which may ease seasonal mental health symptoms.

 This is what the Mayo Clinic currently says about using light therapy lamps for mental health concerns: “Light therapy lamps probably won't cure seasonal affective disorder, nonseasonal depression or other conditions.
 But it may ease symptoms, increase your energy levels, and help you feel better about yourself and life.”

-What are Red Light Therapy Devices and How Do They Work?
+What are Red Light Therapy Devices?